UV-stabilization-protection-plastics

 4. Quenchers

 Quenchers are also additives that achieve UV stabilization.
-Although they act as energy transfer agents, effectively transferring the energy away from the polymer chains onto themselves.
+Although they act as energy transfer agents, they effectively transfer the energy away from the polymer chains onto themselves.

 5. Base Particle Scavengers

-Scavengers also hold an additional advantage in that they can bind additives to the polymer at the molecular level and thus, prevent any compromise to its structural integrity.
+Scavengers also have an additional advantage in that they can bind additives to the polymer at the molecular level, thus preventing any compromise to its structural integrity.

 Methods of Predicting Plastic Reaction to UV Radiation